 A product is something that a student makes, creates, or does to demonstrate their learning.
+The product is not the end goal of the learning, but a result of it.
 A product

-- 1. Shows a clear application of the knowledge and skills the student has acquired. - Represents a learning stretch and is approved by the Senior Project coach and the student's mentor
+- 1. Shows a clear application of the knowledge and skills the student has acquired. - 2.
+Represents a learning stretch and is approved by the Senior Project coach and the student's mentor.